NIC-Brian-Org/dgl-213-flood-fill/README.md

 1. If you haven't already done so, accept the module assignment (link available in Brightspace).
     1. Accepting the assignment will create a new **private** repository. **Only you and I** will be able to access this repository.
     2. Make sure you immediately clone a copy of the newly created repository to your computer by using the large green Clone button in the repository.
+Alternatively, you may choose to use GitHub Codespaces to work on the project through the browser;
     3. Find your locally cloned code on your computer and open with Visual Studio Code.
+    Alternatively, use GitHub Codespaces.
 2. Follow along with the tutorial below.
 Make changes in your local code as you read along. *Be experiemntal!* Doing so will help to give you a better grasp of what the code is doing, and will better prepare you for completing the project.

 ## Code walkthrough